dcoffm/CFS-Chord-Filter-Sequence/README.md

 # CFS-Chord-Filter-Sequence
-A simple applicaiton for manually identifying chords and constructing chord progressions using the mouse.
+A simple application for manually identifying chords and constructing chord progressions using the mouse.
 I wrote this program for myself as a way to bridge the gap between my basic music theory knowledge and my lack of ear training.

-The program has two tables:
+The program has two tables.
 The right table corresponds to a list of "all" chords containing the notes highlighted in the input column.
 Each row corresponds to a note and each column corresponds to a different chord.
 The input acts as a filter to narrow down the range of possible chords to look through.
-Green cells are are the notes of the chord that will be played if you click the column heading, while cells with text in them that are not highlighted are also in the chord but will not be played.
+Highlighted cells are are the notes of the chord that will be played if you click the column heading, while cells with text in them that are not highlighted are also in the chord but will not be played.
-The articulation of the chord ("inversion") can be changed from the initial result by selecting or de1selecting notes.
+The articulation of the chord ("inversion") can be changed from the initial result by selecting or deselecting notes.
-The darker shade of green corresponds to the root of the chord.
+The darker shade corresponds to the root of the chord.

 The left table corresponds to a sequence of chords that can be added to by copying/pasting chords (e.g. from the right table).
 The sequence can then be saved to a text file (\*.chord) and loaded later from the File menu.